 By the mid-1980s the MRC had acquired the right to take out patents on MRC inventions, and by the late 1980s had started to non-exclusively license the patents on humanised antibodies and transgenic human antibodies to commercial companies.

 The MRC’s aim in granting non-exclusive licences was to encourage the uptake of the technology, although some areas of exclusivity were reserved for Celltech.
-More than 40 companies were licensed, facilitated by packaging of the patent with another from Celltech.
-In 1989 the MRC’s Collaborative Centre (now called MRC Technology Transfer) initiated an antibody humanisation service, leading to the therapeutic antibodies Tysabri (approved US) and Actemra (approved Japan).
+More than 40 companies were granted licenses, facilitated by packaging of the MRC patent with another from Celltech.
+In 1989 the MRC’s Collaborative Centre (predecessor of MRC Technology and now LifeArc) initiated an antibody humanisation service, leading to the therapeutic antibodies Tysabri (approved US) and Actemra (approved Japan).

 Growth of LMB start-ups and exclusive licence agreements